Student Honor Code and Code of Conduct

 Students are subject to disciplinary action for violating the following Code of Conduct:

-- Conduct that violates local, state, or Federal laws or university regulations regarding alcohol and other drugs.
+- Underage possession or use of alcohol; illegal possession, use, or sale of controlled substances; or conduct that violates local, state, or federal laws, or Georgia College regulations regarding alcohol and other drugs.

 - Conduct that constitutes a danger to the personal safety of other members of the university community.
 This may include assault, attempted assault, or the threat of assault.

-- Conduct that obstructs, seriously impairs, attempts to obstruct or seriously impair university-run or university-authorized activities on any university property, indoors or out.
+- Conduct that obstructs, seriously impairs, attempts to obstruct or seriously impair university-run or university-authorized activities or business on any university property, indoors or out.

 - Acts which violate university provisions concerning parking, traffic, ID cards, university keys, smoking in unauthorized places, carrying firearms, unauthorized peddling, unauthorized use of sound amplifying equipment, and other acts which violate local, state or federal laws, or which violate appropriate conduct.